Steve Keirn: World Championship Wrestling (1994)

 Along with Bobby Eaton, Keirn wrestled in World Championship Wrestling (WCW) in 1994 in a tag team known as "Bad Attitude".
-Despite the tag team success both Keirn and Eaton enjoyed in the past (with The Fabulous Ones and the Midnight Express respectively), the team made little impact, losing dark matches to Brian and Brad Armstrong at Bash at the Beach 1994 and Fall Brawl 1994.
+Despite the tag team success both Keirn and Eaton enjoyed in the past (with The Fabulous Ones and the Midnight Express respectively, with Lane as a common partner), the team made little impact, losing dark matches to Brian and Brad Armstrong at Bash at the Beach 1994 and Fall Brawl 1994.
 While in WCW, Keirn was also involved in an angle in which masked men attacked Hulk Hogan.
 Several times in October 1994, Keirn wore a black mask to attack Hogan during and after Hogan's matches.

+Later career (1994–2001)

+After WCW, Keirn worked in the independent circuit mainly in Florida and Tennessee.
+He retired in 2001 after a tour for New Japan Pro Wrestling.

 Retirement and post-career (2001–present)

 Since the late 1980s, Keirn has run a school to train wrestlers.
 Originally located in Tampa, Florida, Keirn's "Professional Wrestling School of Hard Knocks" is now located in Brandon, Florida.

 Keirn helped train many wrestlers, including Mike Awesome, Dennis Knight, Diamond Dallas Page, Dustin Rhodes, Tracy Smothers, and Roman Reigns.

-The school was incorporated into the WWE's developmental territory, Florida Championship Wrestling, which opened on June 26, 2007, and Keirn was named President of the FCW and made regular appearances on FCW television.
+The school was incorporated into the WWE's developmental territory, Florida Championship Wrestling, which opened on June 26, 2007, and Keirn was named President of FCW and made regular appearances on FCW television.

 His last match was on December 10, 2007, at the 15th Anniversary Raw participating in a Battle Royal where he was eliminated from the match by Sgt.
 Slaughter.
 On August 14, 2012, FCW was discontinued and the WWE Performance Center opened on July 11, 2013.

 Autobiography

 On March 10, 2023, Keirn's autobiography, The Keirn Chronicles Volume One: The Fabulous Wrestling Life of Steve Keirn, was released.
 The book is coauthored by Ian Douglass, a contributor to the autobiographies of Dan Severn, Hornswoggle, Bugsy McGraw and Brian Blair, and it includes forewords from Stan Lane and CM Punk, and an afterword from Natalya Neidhart.
+The book was a finalist for Best Pro Wrestling Book in the 2023 Wrestling Observer Newsletter Awards.

+The second edition of Keirn's memoirs, The Keirn Chronicles Volume Two: The Phenomenal Wrestling Resurgence of Steve Keirn, was released on April 15, 2024.
+This book was also coauthored by Ian Douglass, and includes a foreword from Drew McIntyre and an afterword from Ted DiBiase.